alaskanlc/lexweb/pages_md/mac_keyboard.md

 ## Use with Microsoft Word

-Some of the current default key bindings in Microsoft Word duplicated standard Command key usages (e.g. CMD + i = italicize) with the Control key (CTL + i = italicize), probably because Windows users have learned the Control key bindings.
-This use of the Control key clashes with the above key bindings, for CTL + a, i, and u.
+Some of the current default key bindings in Microsoft Word duplicate standard Command key usages (e.g. CMD + i = italicize) with the Control key (CTL + i = italicize), probably because Windows users have learned the Control key bindings.
+This use of the Control key clashes with the above key bindings for CTL + a, i, and u.
 To use the Gwich’in bindings in Word you must deactivate the CTL combinations:

 1. Select the ‘Tool’ drop down menu.
 Select ‘Customize